valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-mac-os.md

 brew install redis
 {{< / highlight >}}

-This will install Redis on your system.
+This will install Valkey on your system.

-## Starting and stopping Redis in the foreground
+## Starting and stopping Valkey in the foreground

-To test your Redis installation, you can run the `redis-server` executable from the command line:
+To test your Valkey installation, you can run the `redis-server` executable from the command line:

 {{< highlight bash  >}}
 redis-server
 {{< / highlight >}}

-If successful, you'll see the startup logs for Redis, and Redis will be running in the foreground.
+If successful, you'll see the startup logs for Valkey, and Valkey will be running in the foreground.

-To stop Redis, enter `Ctrl-C`.
+To stop Valkey, enter `Ctrl-C`.

-### Starting and stopping Redis using launchd
+### Starting and stopping Valkey using launchd

-As an alternative to running Redis in the foreground, you can also use `launchd` to start the process in the background:
+As an alternative to running Valkey in the foreground, you can also use `launchd` to start the process in the background:

 {{< highlight bash  >}}
 brew services start redis
 {{< / highlight >}}

-This launches Redis and restarts it at login.
-You can check the status of a `launchd` managed Redis by running the following:
+This launches Valkey and restarts it at login.
+You can check the status of a `launchd` managed Valkey by running the following:

 {{< highlight bash  >}}
 brew services info redis